-In fact, according to the Motor Vehicles Act, 1988, it is mandatory for every owner of a vehicle plying on public roads to take an insurance policy to cover the amount, which owner has to pay as he is legally bound as a result of accidental death, bodily injury or damage to property.
+In fact, according to the Motor Vehicles Act, 1988, it is mandatory for every owner of a vehicle plying on public roads to take an insurance policy.
+The policy should cover the amount, which the owner has to pay any unfortunate accidents to happen.
+This is because the owner of the car is legally bound to compensate for accidental death, bodily injury or damage to property.
+In such a case, the insurer would pay the sum owed by the insuree or the person whose car got into the accident.

 Motor Vehicles Act, 1988: